sapessi/ocypode/README.md

 Additional games can be added through the [simetry](https://github.com/adnanademovic/simetry) library.

+## Supported Games

+Ocypode supports telemetry from multiple racing simulations:

+- **iRacing** - Full support for all telemetry features
+- **Assetto Corsa Competizione (ACC)** - Full support for all telemetry features

+Additional games can be added through the [simetry](https://github.com/adnanademovic/simetry) library.

 ## Why Ocypode
 There are lots of telemetry overlays out there.
-However, I couldn't find one that **(1) gave you a real-time, intuitive view of your driving errors, and (2) didn't require some sort of paid subscription.**
+However, I couldn't find one that **(1) gave you a real-time, intuitive view of your driving errors, (2) provided intelligent setup recommendations, and (3) didn't require some sort of paid subscription.**

 ### Real-time alerts
 Traditional telemetry tools require that you save telemetry data and then dive deep to find out what you did wrong and when.
 Analyzing telemetry data is time-consuming and requires a lot of expertise.